Ribbon Cable Current Rating

 flat ribbon cable and IDC sockets

 Connections are made to most of Mosaic's embedded controllers and I/O boards using 26 AWG or 28 AWG flat ribbon cable with 0.05" pitch (wire spacing).
 The boards specify 24-pin headers (2 rows by 12 contacts) using 0.1" (2.54 mm) spacing.
 You can connect to those using 0.050"-pitch 24-wire ribbon cable terminated in an IDC socket.
 You may use either of the two common gauges of ribbon cable: AWG26 or AWG28.
+Both have sufficient current capacity for most applications.

 Ever wonder about the safe current spec of ribbon cable?
 Or, the current limit of IDC sockets?
 This page discusses the basis of the current specification for both flat cables and their sockets, for different wire gauges.

 Current in the cables and connectors generates heat, and their maximum current specification is determined by the temperature rise allowed over the ambient temperature.
-As a general rule-of-thumb you can count on the connection scheme supporting currents of up to a limit of 1 amp in each wire.
+As a general rule-of-thumb you can count on the connection scheme supporting current capacity of up to a limit of 1 amp in each wire.
 However, if a current-carrying wire is bordered by wires that are not carrying appreciable current, it may have a greater current carrying capacity.
 This page provides the technical information needed to make the trade-offs among wire number, wire gauge, connector type, temperature rise, and current carrying capability.

 Ribbon cable wire sizes